Ariges770/Finance-API/README.md

 These are

 ### Technologies
-This API/Addon
+This API/Add-on
 #### Languages
 #### Framework
 #### Deployment

 ## How to Install and Run the Project (Using make)
-This application utilises a makefile in order to easily setup and run.
+This application utilises a Makefile in order to easily set up and run.

 ### How to Setup the App
-Being that this program uses a makefile all it take to run is...
+Being that this program uses a Makefile all it takes to run is...
 ```Bash
 make
 ```